 Skip the Line

-Regarding the phenomenon of selling tickets by individuals who promise a “skip the line” service, the Greek Minister of Culture Ms. Mendoni pointed out that this is deceiving the public since such a service cannot be applied due to the nature of the monument.
+Regarding selling tickets by individuals who promise a “skip the line” service, the Greek Minister of Culture Ms. Mendoni pointed out that this is deceiving the public since such a service cannot be applied due to the nature of the monument.

 Buy your entry ticket to Acropolis in advance from the Greek Official e-ticketing service here.
 Follow the simple steps below to book your online ticket for Acropolis: